Master of Science in Administration of Justice

-The Master of Science degree program in Administration of Justice serves students who are contemplating careers in the criminal justice field, as well as further graduate study.
+Master of Science in Administration of Justice degree program serves students who are contemplating careers in the criminal justice field, as well as further graduate study.
 The program also serves working professionals who enhance their understanding of theory and conduct research related to their organizations.

 The program’s major strengths are its applied perspective and strong emphasis on theory, policy, research, and analysis.
 Philosophy, format, and implementation stress the practical application of a higher level of knowledge, skills, and strategies.
 The methodological and theory components are highly suitable as a preparation for entering advanced graduate studies and other professional programs.